 Art Gallery of NWT is a mobile gallery in Yellowknife, Northwest Territories, Canada.
 Our gallery is made from a converted cargo trailer, designed to take art across the city and on the road.
-We showcase northern talent and bring art to the people!
+We showcase northern talent (& occasionally a visiting artist) and we bring art to the people!

 The gallery debuted in August, 2019 and is a project of yk arcc (yellowknife artist-run centre-less centre) as a solution to the lack of non-commercial exhibition space in Yellowknife and the Territory at large.
 (When the powers that be get their act together and build NWT a real gallery, we will happily give the name back!)

 We aim to foster the creative growth of northern artists and craftspeople via curated, juried, and community exhibitions.
 Feel free to contact us with questions or proposals at .